thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

 * BUG: When creating a new form (because its technically being 'editted') there is no autoslug generation.
-* Style for errors :base should not be applied to inline styles.
 * Then pick another input type (Dropdown?)
 [Add subclasses?]
 * Need to allow be able to select template for specific forms.
 * Getting duplicate form fields when creating forms on occasion.
 Second and subsequent forms when hitting "Enter" submits multiples (probably need to deregister handlers)